spxbhuhb/adaptive/lib/lib-app/readme.md

 - create the service transport to the server
   - get a client id from the server
 - get the session from the server (if there is one)
+  - get the list of known roles from the server (if there is a session)
 - create the client backend
   - call `backendAdapterInit` for all modules
   - actualize the main backend fragment